Raees Warsi: Poetry and services

 Warsi started composing poetry at an early age.
 Warsi gained national attention courtesy his popular Ghazal recited in a national poetry session in Karachi in 1981.
 Warsi became a regular contributor to Mushaira (traditional poetry gatherings).
 In published works, his first real breakthrough came when one of his poems was published in the literary magazine Afkaar in Karachi (1986).
 He then became a regular contributor to newspapers and literary magazines, including the most widely circulated Urdu-language newspaper, the Daily Jang.
-Other newspapers and magazines which were adorned with his poetry and prose were the Daily Hurriyat, Daily Mashriq, Daily Nawa-i-Waqt, the weekly Akhbar e Jahan, weekly Akhbar e Khawateen, the monthly Wirsa, monthly Idraak and numerous others.
+Other newspapers and magazines that featured his poetry and prose were the Daily Hurriyat, Daily Mashriq, Daily Nawa-i-Waqt, the weekly Akhbar e Jahan, weekly Akhbar e Khawateen, the monthly Wirsa, monthly Idraak and numerous others.
 He was interviewed both in Pakistani and Indian newspapers and magazines as well as on radio and television for his literary contributions.
 He was listed as a prominent poet in the Directory of Pakistani Writers Published by the, Pakistan Academy of Letters (1994 Edition), A-8 Pitrus Bukhari Road, Islamabad 44000.

 In 1989, Warsi moved to the United States.
-He channelled his literary in establishing the Urdu Markaz New York (Urdu Language Center) in 1989.
+He channeled his literary efforts into establishing the Urdu Markaz New York (Urdu Language Center) in 1989.
 Under its auspices, biweekly sessions of reciting poetry and prose, lecture series and critical sessions were organised.
-In New York as well, Warsi has been a regular contributor of poetry and warsi/video Warsi has been the president of the society since its inception.
-The high point of the Urdu Language Center was organizing the First International Urdu Conference, was held at the UNO's headquarters, on 24 June 2000, under the auspices of the United Nations.
+In New York as well, Warsi has been a regular contributor of poetry; he has been the president of the society since its inception.
+The high point of the Urdu Language Center was organizing the First International Urdu Conference, was held at the UNO's headquarters, on 24 June 2000.
 This conference was attended by many living Urdu luminaries: poets, novelists, humorists and critics from across the globe.
-The conference was lauded by the UN Secretary General, the Vice President of the United States and the Presidents of Pakistan and India.
+The conference was lauded by the UN secretary general, the vice president of the United States and the presidents of Pakistan and India.
 The Asia Society of New York printed his Urdu poetry with English translation, along with an introductory paragraph on his poetry and life, in 2003, 2009 and 2011 brochures[10]Voice of America TV (The US government's official external radio and television broadcasting service) interviewed him, and made a special documentary titled Future of Urdu Language in the United States of America on the occasion of the inauguration ceremony of his book (the first collection of his poetry), in Virginia, 2006.[11]
 He named it Aaina Hoon Main (I Am the Mirror).
-The book has introductory remarks from Gopi Chand Narang (President Sahitya Akademi / National Academy of Letters India, 2003–2007) Farman Fatehpuri (Former President of the Urdu Dictionary Board), Iftikhar Arif (President Muqtadra Quami Zaban / Former President Pakistan Academy of Letters), Ahmed Faraz (Former President National Book Foundation of Pakistan), Ahmad Nadeem Qasmi (Editor Funoon Magazine & Active member of Progressive Writers Movement), Zameer Jaffary and Jameel Jalibi (Former Vice Chancellor of University of Karachi), Dr. Saeed Warsi and Humaira Rahman.
+The book has introductory remarks from Gopi Chand Narang (President Sahitya Akademi / National Academy of Letters India, 2003–2007) Farman Fatehpuri (former president of the Urdu Dictionary Board), Iftikhar Arif (president Muqtadra Quami Zaban / former president Pakistan Academy of Letters), Ahmed Faraz (former president National Book Foundation of Pakistan), Ahmad Nadeem Qasmi (editor Funoon Magazine & Active member of Progressive Writers Movement), Zameer Jaffary and Jameel Jalibi (former vice chancellor of University of Karachi), Dr. Saeed Warsi and Humaira Rahman.